Creating opportunities for talented young people to start careers in the Highlands and Islands that support our low carbon future

 Applications will be judged against the following criteria:

-• Capacity of the host to develop the intern and the internship
+- Ability of the application to support and develop the intern

 Is your project eligible for funding?